 These remarkable video and audio presentations, essays and interviews cover a wide spectrum, including: emerging scientific research, the history of psychedelics, their use as healing agents, and their socio-cultural impacts.
 One main area of focus is the use of sacred plants in some First Nations’ cultures and the links between Indigenous worldviews and contemporary ecological consciousness, including new appraisals of “intelligence in nature.”

 These long demonized substances have had a powerful and long-lasting influence on our culture’s spirituality, music, literature, art, fashions and technology.
 However, these influences aren’t uniformly positive or free of risks, excess, and folly, so any such experiences need to be approached with respect, caution, guidance and care, but at this moment of dramatically renewed interest in the curative potential of psychedelics and promising clinical trials and research projects, the release of this treasure trove from our archives is especially timely.
 We hope you find this material as inspiring and provocative as we do.

 Note: For more on why Bioneers includes this domain among our areas of interest, read Why Psychedelics? by J. P. Harpignies.

 Visionary Plant Use & Psychedelics at the Bioneers 2020 Conference

-Bioneers 2020 will include several keynote addresses and panels discussing visionary plant use.
-Click here to learn more about the conference and register to attend.
+Bioneers 2020 included several keynote addresses and panels discussing visionary plant use.
+Click here to explore media from the conference.